pallupz/slk-calendar-sync/README.md

 ## Security & Privacy

-- This is a read-only subscription to _this_ Google Calendar - I cannot who (or if, even) anyone is using this.
+- This is a read-only subscription to _this_ Google Calendar - I cannot see who (or if, even) anyone is using this.
 - You're only subscribing to view events, not granting any permissions to your account.

-## Usage
+## Code Usage

 ```bash
 # Sync only upcoming matches (default)